Portland Child Custody Attorneys

 When facing all the pivotal decisions that come with divorce and the end of a relationship, many parents find themselves most concerned with protecting their children and ensuring that they have as much time with them as possible.
 Mothers and fathers understandably worry about maintaining control and sustaining the most important relationships in their lives.
 In other situations, changes after divorce call for a parenting time or child custody modification that must be approved by the court.

 Standing your ground on the time you want with your kids does not have to cause your legal costs to spiral out of control.
-Our Portland child custody lawyers at Pacific Cascade Legal, emphasize negotiation and mediation in order to reach agreement on these all-important issues, but if that is not possible, we are prepared to fight for your custody and parenting time goals in court.
+Our Portland child custody lawyers at Pacific Cascade Legal emphasize negotiation and mediation to reach agreements on these critical issues.
+However, if that is not possible, we are prepared to advocate for your custody and parenting time goals in court.

 Contact a Portland child custody lawyer at Pacific Cascade Legal by dialing (503) 573-5566 for a phone consultation.